Pirates Unit Study for Homeschooling Families

 Blackbeard and Other Notorious Pirates Coloring Book (Dover History Coloring Book)

-Disney Classics movie Blackbeard’s Ghost G
+Disney Classics movie Blackbeard’s Ghost rated G

-Pirates Unit Study Science
+Pirate Unit Study Science

 Reflections

 Have your child look at his reflection in different items, such as aluminum foil, a mirror, a polished spoon and a puddle of water.
 Do they all look the same?
 The flatter, smoother, and shinier the object, the clearer the reflection will be.
+As your children look at the reflections in the different items, have them draw their findings on the printable reflection experiment pages, and then record their conclusion.

 Buoyancy

 When Jenny put the walnut shell in the water it did float.
 What causes something to float instead of sink?
-Discuss the term buoyancy, the capacity to float, with your child.
+Discuss the term “buoyancy” (the capacity to float), with your child.

-When a boat floats, it pushes some of the water under it aside.
+Explanation: When a boat floats, it pushes some of the water under it aside.
 The water around the boat pushes back.
 This force of water holds up the boat, letting it float.
 If the boat becomes too heavy, from something such as too many people aboard, a large wave filling the boat with water, or as in this story, something heavy falls on it, the weight of the boat is too much for the force around it, and it will capsize or sink.

 Read The Magic School Bus, Ups and Downs by Joanna Cole to learn more about things that sink and float.